tytydraco/yessleep/out/I_think_my_husband_is_poisoning_me_and_my_unborn_baby.md

 As we speak, I'm lying in bed, in more pain than I've ever experienced throughout my entire life.
 I keep hearing these voices, repeating in my head that this baby was a mistake and that I need to get rid of it.
 The voices keep telling me that the thing in my stomach is a monster, that my husband is forcing me to lie here in my own misery.

 The baby tried to kill me tonight.
 I know it.
 That has to be what happened.
 Those cuts?
 Those are the claws I felt before.
 It wants me dead.
-A mother knows her child.
-This is not mine.
+This is not my child.

 I'm going to relax for a bit and reply to some comments.
 I probably won't fall asleep for a few hours, so I'll try my best to remain active.
 I'll update if I find anything else out.